-To learn more about the hair transplant services available at Allure Plastic Surgery, please call our NYC office today at (212) 661-2563 or continuing reading below to learn more about the procedure and who can benefit from it.
+To learn more about the hair transplant services available at Allure Plastic Surgery, please call our Staten Island office today at (212) 661-2563 or continuing reading below to learn more about the procedure and who can benefit from it.

 Is Hair Transplant Right For You?

 While transplanted hair is permanent and will never fall out, your natural hair may continue to grow and fall out, making the key to determining whether or not somone is a good candidate for hair transplant surgery the estimation of their hair loss pattern.

 To help them with this estimation, our surgeon may use a densitometer to both help determine the permanency of your donor hair, as well as the extend of current hair loss.
 Since it's difficult to predict the amount or rate of hair loss in any patient, most young patients may end up with an unnatural looking hair line and appearance as their hair loss continues.